flipper-ltd/test-project/README.md

 ### After every 2 minutes

-cleanup uploaded files after configurable period of inactivity. default 2 minutes
+An internal job to cleanup uploaded files after configurable period of inactivity.
+Default is 2 minutes.

 ## Author